 - Being preoccupied with death

 - Suddenly being happier and calmer

-- Making unusual visits or calling people one cares about
+- Making unusual visits or calling people they care about

-- Making arrangements or putting one’s affairs in order
+- Making arrangements or putting their affairs in order

 Helping Someone Who Is Suicidal